alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

 So there you have it.
 Learn and pick wisely - don't apply abstractions like some sort of special sauce without thinking about it

 ### 4.3.
-MUST NOT wrap purely CPU-bound operations in Futures
+SHOULD NOT wrap purely CPU-bound operations in Futures

 This is in general an anti-pattern: